-Coconut milk is a great option in that it provides lots of healthy fat which your child needs, especially up to age 2.
+Coconut beverage is a great option in that it provides lots of healthy fat which your child needs, especially up to age 2.
 Choosing a canned coconut milk free of BPA in the canned lining is superior to the cartoned coconut milk, as this is watered down and contains less fat per serving.
-However, note that coconut milk contains virtually no protein, calcium, vitamin D or B12 per serving and these are all nutrients that would have to be made up significantly in the diet if this was your primary choice of milk to give.
+However, note that coconut beverage contains virtually no protein per serving, but calcium and B12 are comparable with cows milk.
+There is very little Vitamin D, but can be offered through a Vitamin D supplement.
 My recommendation is to think of coconut milk as just a high fat food.

 The milk alternative that is closest to cow’s milk of course, is soy milk.
 There are many pro’s to this milk – high protein, moderate fat, a good amount of vitamin D and vitamin B12.
 However, the main issue I take with soy milk is that soy contains phytoestrogens, which mimic estrogen in the body.
 Although studies are not entirely conclusive as to whether or not these phytoestrogen significantly affect our hormone levels in our bodies, I would avoid drinking soy milk daily as the main source of liquid nutrition.
 Soy milk can definitely be used in conjunction with another type of milk if your baby can’t tolerate cow’s milk, I just wouldn’t offer it as a main beverage.
 Another quick note – often times if it’s cow’s milk protein your baby is allergic to, there can be high cross-reactivity to the protein in soy milk as well, so be careful about that when trying it out initially.
 Nearly half of all children with a cow’s milk allergy may also be allergic to soy protein!